 Description of the Pharmacovigilance System in the PV System Master File (PSMF)

-EU Directive 2001/83/EC requires that every Marketing Authorisation Application should include a summary of the Pharmacovigilance System Master File being employed by the pharmaceutical company that filed the application.
+EU Directive 2001/83/EC requires that every Marketing Authorisation Application should include a summary of the PV System Master File being employed by the pharmaceutical company that filed the application.
 This summary is intended to provide proof that there is a Qualified Person for Pharmacovigilance at his disposal and that this QPPV is available.
 For applications submitted after 2 July 2012, a Risk Management Plan should also be submitted.
 Finally, the PSMF is intended to provide the competent authorities with proof that the applicant as a (future) Marketing Authorisation Holder is capable to deal with adverse events properly, including collecting and notifying the competent authorities.

 We can assist you in building a pharmacovigilance system, as well as in improving an existing pharmacovigilance system.